 Biology II is a college preparatory course in human anatomy and physiology.
 It is a continuation of Biology I, and it takes an in-depth look at the systems of the body.
 This course is recommended for students preparing for college or the health-care programs.
 Dissections are mandatory for this course.
-A lab fee is charged to cover the expenses of the laboratory.

-433 CHEMISTRY II Elective: 1 credit
+433 CHEMISTRY II